-Orchiectomy is still performed because ~50% of "burned out" testicular tumours continue to harbour malignancy despite systemic chemotherapy 4.
+Orchiectomy is still performed because ~50% of "burned out" testicular tumors continue to harbor malignancy despite systemic chemotherapy 4.
 Radiotherapy is sometimes used.

 History and etymology

-The concept of the "burned out" testicular tumour was first described by Prim in 1927 1, but the term "Azzopardi tumour" arose in 1961 after Azzopardi described the phenomenon in patients who had died of metastatic choriocarcinoma and nonseminomatous germ cell tumours 5.
+The concept of the "burned out" testicular tumor was first described by Prim in 1927 1, but the term "Azzopardi tumor" arose in 1961 after Azzopardi described the phenomenon in patients who had died of metastatic choriocarcinoma and nonseminomatous germ cell tumors 5.